symfony/symfony-docs/reference/constraints/Email.rst

 * ``loose``, it uses a simple regular expression to validate the address (it checks that at least one ``@`` character is present, etc.).
-This validation is very simple and it's recommended to use one of the other methods instead;
+This validation is too simple and it's recommended to use one of the other modes instead;
 * ``html5``, it validates email addresses using the same regular expression as the `HTML5 email input element`_, making the backend validation consistent with the one provided by browsers;